rouzbehtalebi/MultiVariants_LSTM_Relative_Humidity_Prediction/README.md

 # Predicting Relative Humidity using Long Short-Term Memory (LSTM)

-This project utilizes Long Short-Term Memory (LSTM), a powerful type of recurrent neural network (RNN), to predict outdoor relative humidity (RH) in an Italian city.
-RH is a crucial parameter impacting climate, agriculture, human health, and energy consumption.
-By leveraging LSTM, this study explores its capability to accurately forecast RH, thereby contributing to fields such as weather forecasting, agriculture management, and energy efficiency planning.
+This project aims to predict outdoor relative humidity (RH) in an Italian city using Long Short-Term Memory (LSTM), a powerful type of recurrent neural network (RNN) designed to handle sequence prediction tasks.

+**Relative humidity (RH)** is the amount of moisture in the air compared to the maximum amount of moisture the air can hold at a given temperature.
+It is a critical parameter influencing climate, agriculture, human health, and energy consumption.
+By leveraging LSTM, this study explores its capability to accurately forecast RH, contributing to fields such as weather forecasting, agriculture, and energy efficiency planning.

 ## Dataset and References

-- **Dataset**: The dataset used for this study is available at [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/360/air+quality).
+- **Dataset**: The dataset used for this study can be found at [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/360/air+quality).
-- **Paper Reference**: For detailed methodology and findings, refer to [this research paper](http://www.jeiletters.org/index.php?journal=mys&page=article&op=view&path%5B%5D=202100074).
+- **Paper Reference**: For detailed methodology and findings, refer to [Outdoor Relative Humidity Prediction via Machine Learning Techniques](http://www.jeiletters.org/index.php?journal=mys&page=article&op=view&path%5B%5D=202100074).

 ## Motivation

-Accurate prediction of RH is essential across various domains including agriculture, health, and climate adaptation.
-LSTM, known for its effectiveness in modeling sequential data, offers a promising approach to capture temporal dependencies in RH data.
+In today's data-driven world, accurate prediction of RH is crucial for various applications including agriculture, health, and climate adaptation.
+LSTM, known for its ability to model sequential data effectively, offers a promising approach to capture the temporal dependencies in RH data.

 ## Methodology

-This study focuses exclusively on the Long Short-Term Memory (LSTM) model due to its superior performance in time-series prediction tasks.
-LSTM is chosen for its ability to learn and remember patterns over long sequences, making it ideal for forecasting RH based on historical weather data.
+This study focuses solely on the Long Short-Term Memory (LSTM) model due to its superior performance in time-series prediction tasks.
+LSTM is chosen for its capability to learn and remember patterns over long sequences, making it ideal for forecasting RH based on historical weather data.

-Implementing LSTM in this project aims to advance the predictive capabilities of RH, facilitating better planning and decision-making in sectors reliant on climate and environmental data.
+By implementing LSTM, this project aims to advance the understanding and predictive capabilities of RH, facilitating better planning and decision-making in various sectors reliant on climate and environmental data.

 ---